Where to Eat in New York City Now

 Scope these twenty essential NYC restaurants, from tried-and-true to hip and hot.

-The City That Never Sleeps is also the City That Never Stops Eating — especially now that dining restrictions have been lifted and the Big Apple’s economy is on a serious upswing.
-New restaurants are opening almost daily, old favorites are better than ever, and many beloved institutions that looked like they may not make it have managed to come back on top.
-Whether you’re craving the city’s hottest newcomers or a Michelin classic, you’re in luck because Gotham’s restaurants are back in the New York groove.
+The City That Never Sleeps is also the City That Never Stops Eating.
+New restaurants are opening daily and old favorites are better than ever.
+Whether craving the city’s hottest newcomers or a Michelin classic, you’re in luck because Gotham’s restaurants are always in the New York groove.

-There seems to be a new and buzzworthy restaurant on every corner these days, but perhaps none is trending quite as much as Dowling’s at the Carlyle.
-The legendary hotel on the Upper East Side has seen a renaissance at its classic Bemelmans Bar — with lines of stylish locals and eager tourists spilling out of the door nightly — and now all those fashionable denizens can add New York striploin and oysters to their dirty martinis thanks to this elegant dining room lined with artwork.
+Dowling’s at the Carlyle, located in the legendary hotel on the Upper East Side, has seen a renaissance at its classic Bemelmans Bar — with lines of stylish locals and eager tourists spilling out of the door nightly — and now all those fashionable denizens can add New York striploin and oysters to their dirty martinis thanks to this elegant dining room lined with artwork.

 Go Downtown and your taste buds will be rewarded by a throng of more delectable hot spots.
 Chef Victoria Blamey serves a vegetable-forward menu with Chilean influences at Mena; Eleven Madison Park alum James Kent delivers an exquisite tasting menu that changes nightly at Saga; and in Soho, chef Justin Bazdarich’s new Bar Tulix marries the flavors of coastal Mexico and Southern California with seafood-heavy crudos, tostadas, and more.